threefoldfoundation/info_threefold_pub/wiki/tokens/how_to_buy/include/tft_ways_to_buy_include.md

 ## Ways how to buy TFT

-recommended to use Binance Smartchain:
+recommended to use [Gettft.com](https://gettft.com/) or Binance Smartchain:

 !!!include:pancakeswap_1inch